MJ9001/project-no/README.md

 ## Iteration 2:
-### As a player in game, I want to see my scorebar and collect coffee to increase my scorebar.
+### As a player in game, I want to see my score bar and collect coffee to increase my score bar.
 a) Given I am in the main menu, when I start the game, then my score should be zero.

 b) Given I am in game, when I continue and don't lose my score should increase.